siraben/ti84-forth/README.md

 `WHILE`, `CONSTANT` etc. statements are all implemented in Forth!
 Think of it as a untyped C with a REPL and the power of Lisp macros.

-It's also easy to implement incrementally, with continuous testing.
+It's also easy to implement incrementally through continuous testing.
 In fact, once the base REPL was implemented, most of the programming and testing happened _on_ the calculator itself!